 A really common transient error with a really easy fix.
 Just refresh your page and wait for it to resolve on its own.
 This usually won't require support intervention.

-This should resolve itself after clearing your browser's cache and then refreshing your page.
-The methods for clearing cache is different on each browser, but here are instructions on how to do so for the most popular browsers:
+This flow status should resolve itself after clearing your browser's cache and then refreshing your page.
+The method for clearing the cache is different on each browser, but here are instructions on how to do so for the most popular browsers:

 This is usually just a hiccup and a simple page refresh should fix it, but it could also be a symptom of your connector not having permission to access something they need.
 If this error pops up once, ignore it.
 If it appears repeatedly, reach out to us for support.